 Reconstruction is an important area of disaster relief that requires a large number of volunteers to successfully complete.
 Natural disasters almost always leave local infrastructure in disarray, especially in smaller cities and towns, and significant manpower is needed in order to clear debris, repair damages, and construct new buildings.

 One final note about disaster volunteering, you don’t actually have to become a construction volunteer to work in a disaster zone, although this is an incredibly rewarding way to help; there are a variety of other areas you can volunteer in too, ranging from youth development to public health.

-Lastly, because today is in fact International Disaster Risk Reduction Day, we must emphasize that there is a large hole to be filled in disaster prevention efforts around the world.
+Lastly, since we are honoring International Disaster Risk Reduction Day, we must emphasize that there is a large hole to be filled in disaster prevention efforts around the world.
 Oftentimes disaster strikes without any warning, while at other times it is possible to formulate a general prediction of how a disaster will affect a specific community or region.
 Either way, ensuring the people are effectively prepared for disaster to strike at any time, through education, practice, and infrastructural security, is a vital key to reducing the damage and destruction of any type of disaster.

-To get involved in International Disaster Risk Reduction Day and raise awareness about the need for greater educational resources and programs for those living in disaster zones, start tweeting and posting to social media (and don’t forget to use the hashtag #IDDR2015).
+Get involved in International Disaster Risk Reduction Day and raise awareness about the need for greater educational resources and programs for those living in disaster zones, start tweeting and posting to social media (and don’t forget to use their annual hashtag #IDDR2016).